banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

   - Filter state persistence
   - Responsive filter layout
   - Theme-aware styling
+  - The date filter dropdown is now fully functional, with improved usability, clear labels, and color-coded icons for each filter state.

 - **UI Improvements:**
   - Filter container with consistent styling